City of Heroes: Virtual item packs

 As of August 30, 2011 virtual item packs were no longer available for sale on the NCSoft website.
 The individual costume pieces and powers were available through the in-game store.

 Holiday events

-The City of Heroes development team also initiated events based on North American and European holidays and observances, starting with Halloween in 2004, followed by a Winter Event (eventually becoming a primarily Christmas-themed event), and the newest holiday observance, a Valentine's Day event.
-Eventual changes to holiday events included the addition of a Zombie Apocalypse world event during Halloween, and a ski slope inside of Pocket D during the holidays.
-Holiday events granted commemorative badges upon signing in during the event, and had earnable themed badges by participating in the in-game events.
+The City of Heroes development team also initiated events based on North American and European holidays and observances, starting with Halloween in 2004, followed by a Winter Event in 2005, and finally a Valentine's Day event in 2006.

 Anniversary

 City of Heroes granted a commemorative badge during its anniversary month of May and often scheduled special events and surprises during May.
 On the game's fifth anniversary on April 28, 2009, and on the same day during the sixth anniversary for 2010, an outbreak of Giant Monsters of every type was released throughout the game in all zones for players to defeat within a 24-hour span.

 City of Hero

 A Korean open beta of City of Heroes, entitled City of Hero (시티 오브 히어로, Siti Obeu Hieoro), was launched on January 18, 2006.
 However, the game's official release was cancelled.
 The Korean CoH team directed its players to a coupon for an account on the US servers as compensation.